 The objective of this workshop is to enable participants to master the use of payment instruments by presenting the lowest cost and lowest risks to secure international commercial transactions.
 The training focused on the following themes: the difference between payment instruments and techniques, the documentary remittance technique (REMDOC), and the Letter of credit (CREDOC).
-It is worth mentioning that 67 participants representing 22 OIC countries took part in this workshop.
+67 participants from 22 OIC countries took part in the workshop.